jriyyya/jriyyya/README.md

 ## 🏆 Achievements

 - **Avalanche Frontier Hackathon** - Nest stood a winner among 440+ participants, and 150+ Projects
+- **Fraxtal Hackathon 2024 - Build on Fractal** - PumpFaxt won the third prize of the Mainnet Track
 - **EthOxford 2024** - Loxel won the main track of Decentralised social media and gaming and two sponser prizes of Solana and Bitso
 - **Web5: Building the Decentralized Web** - FifthPoll won the Best Empowerment & Enablement Inspired App among 1500+ participants
 - **Chainlink spring Hackathon** - AgroSurance won the Chainlink Tech for Good 2nd Prize among 2500+ participants, and 500+ Projects